sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 Deep links are used to send users directly to an app instead of a website or a store saving users the time and energy locating a particular page themselves – significantly improving the user experience.

-If an app is already installed, you can specify a custom URL scheme (iOS Universal Links) or an intent URL (on Android devices) that opens that app.
+If an app is already installed, you can specify a custom URL scheme or an intent URL that opens that app.
 Using deep link, you can also navigate to specific events or pages, which could tie into campaigns that you may want to run.

 ![MDK](img-1.0.png)